diverso-lab/fm_montecarlo/README.md

   - An implementation of several Monte Carlo methods, including the Monte Carlo Tree Search (MCTS) method, ready to be used to solve any problem which implements the aforementioned interfaces.

 2. Instantiations of the framework to analyze different problems.
 In particular we provide two concrete implementations of the *(state, actions)* interfaces:
-  - An implementation of *(state, actions)* where states represent configurations of a feature model.
+  - An implementation of *(state, actions)*, where states represent configurations of a feature model.
-  - An implementation of *(state, actions)* where states represent feature models.
+  - An implementation of *(state, actions)*, where states represent feature models.

 3. Results of the analyses performed with Monte Carlo techniques over the problems modeled.